 Brand Advocates –

 It’s crucial to reach out to the right individuals and ensure that they help you expand your reach further.
 The right engagement strategy ensures that Promoters and Fundraisers are in sync with your venture and furthering your campaigns with social sharing by acting as brand advocates.

 Your gut feeling might work in most cases but for social media strategy insights work better than intuition.
 Click rate, number of emails opened, messages read — data matters and helps you plan your next course of action.

-Opportunities can always be unlocked on crowdfunding platforms and a sound digital marketing strategy is your key to unlock the potential connection and enable the desired fundraising.
+Opportunities can always be unlocked on crowdfunding platforms and a sound digital marketing strategy is your key to unlocking the potential connection and enabling the desired fundraising.